Autistic Burnout: Signs, Symptoms, and How to Cope

 Cognitive Challenges: Difficulties with memory and cognitive tasks.

-Strategies to Manage Autistic Burnout
+How to Recover from Autistic Burnout

 Acceptance of Your Autistic Traits: Given that masking is a common reason for autistic burnout, it makes sense that recognizing and embracing your authentic self can greatly alleviate the effects of masking.
 Engage in activities that allow you to unmask and celebrate your identity.